Crew Dragon builds on experience with ISS resupply

 Inside the trunk is a space for external hardware that could be brought to the International Space Station during either crew or cargo missions.

-After the spacecraft’s mission is complete, it is designed to detach from the capsule following a deorbit burn.
-As such, the trunk is not reusable and will burn up upon re-entry.
+After the spacecraft’s mission is complete, it is designed to detach from the capsule before a deorbit burn.
+The trunk is not reusable and will eventually burn up upon re-entry.